Blue and Gold Pulsating Orb

 The coffee cup is flowing into every other object

-The coffee cup is flowing into the table
+It is flowing into the table

-like trickling oobleck
+Like trickling oobleck

 “We must capture it”, he says

-Lesley replies: “so you want to bottle it?”
+She replies: “so you want to bottle it?”

 “We need to pour the experience onto paper.”

-Lesley: “pour it where?
+“Pour it where?
 It’s already everywhere.”

 Leave a comment